Uvalde mayor: No officers saw gunman before he entered Robb Elementary - NewsBreak

 UVALDE, Texas (KXAN) — The Uvalde mayor said a recent report released on the Robb Elementary shooting “does not give a complete and accurate account of what happened.”

-Earlier this week, the Advanced Law Enforcement Rapid Response Training Center (ALERRT) of San Marcos released its initial report on the May 24 mass shooting, which details the events leading up to when the 18-year-old gunman was killed.Report: Officer saw Uvalde shooter outside of school, but didn’t receive permission to shoot
+Earlier this week, the Advanced Law Enforcement Rapid Response Training Center (ALERRT) of San Marcos released its initial report on the May 24 mass shooting, which details the events leading up to when the 18-year-old gunman was killed.Docs: Former IDEA principal arrested after harassing co-worker

 The report stated an armed officer saw the gunman outside the school, and they asked their supervisor for permission to shoot the suspect.
 However, the supervisor either did not hear or responded too late.
 When the officer turned back to the shooter, he had already entered the building.